-Supreme Court halts redraw of Alabama's Congressional map
+Supreme Court halts redraw of Alabama's congressional map

 The U.S. Supreme Court voted 5-4 Monday to halt the ordered redraw of Alabama's congressional map, a blow for anti-gerrymandering advocates and Democrats who were hoping to add a second Black-majority congressional district in the state.

-The court will decide in its next term, after the 2022 elections, whether the Republican-drawn map violates federal voting rights law.
+The court will hear the case in its next term, after the 2022 elections, determining whether the Republican-drawn map violates federal voting rights law.

 "The stay will allow this Court to decide the merits in an orderly fashion—after full briefing, oral argument, and our usual extensive internal deliberations—and ensure that we do not have to decide the merits on the emergency docket," wrote Republican Justice Brett Kavanaugh.
 "To reiterate: The Court's stay order is not a decision on the merits."